metatablestudios/rovacc-remake/README.md

 # Upcoming Airports
 - LRTZ - Tuzla Regional Aerodrome
 ---
+**Legal Notice**

 I am in no way endorsed or affiliated by ROvACC, VATEUD or VATSIM.
+All trademarks are the property of their respective owners.
 These files are for VATSIM use only!